benjaminion/upgrading-ethereum-book/README.md

   - `npm run valid` submits a page to the [W3C markup validation service](https://validator.w3.org/) and lists any issues above `info` level.
   - `npm run pdfit` creates a PDF of the whole thing.
 See the [README](bin/pdf/README.md).
   - `npm run stats` shows some stats about the book.
 Build the PDF first to get the full set.
-  - `npm run debug` builds with debugging output for my integrations.
+  - `npm run debug` builds with debugging output for my custom integrations.
   - `npm run minim` does a minimal build with only a couple of pages.
 See `src/content.config.js`.
+  - `npm run patch` applies my patches to the Astro NPM package using [`custompatch`](https://www.npmjs.com/package/custompatch).

 ### Environment variables